RelationRx/pyrelational/docs/source/notes/activelearning.rst

 .. [#f1] For diversity sampling or model agnostic based strategies this step is not necessary.
 For example, imagine a strategy where we randomly pick observations for labelling; there's no need to use the model.
 .. [#f2] There are many uncertainty measures differing between models for classification and regression, many of them included in **PyRelationAL**!
+.. [#f3] In essence, active learning is a non-differentiable optimisation problem.
+We are interested in obtaining observations containing high information about the data distribution.
+It is often compared to Bayesian optimisation, which is often used to explore the space of model hyper-parameters to find the best model for the task at hand.
+Of course, Bayesian optimisation would be a valid strategy for active learning if we fix the model and optimise over observations to select instead of hyper-parameters.
+For more on the differences between active learning and bayesian optimisation, you can look at this article by Agnihotri and Batra (distill.pub/2020/bayesian-optimization/).